Where Everything Fights Everything

 Apple's unpredictability is theatrical; the Joker embodies cosmic randomness itself

-Design philosophy iphone Wins
+Design philosophy iPhone Wins

 iPhone